giowe/aws-cwlogs/README.md

 ## Global Usage
 If you installed aws-cwlogs globally you can use this commands:

-* `cwlogs [logGroupName] [region] [options]` - prints log data from the specified log group to console
+* `(logGroupName) (logStreamName) (options)` - prints log data from the specified log group and log stream to console; all params are optionals and if not set a list of all available options will be printed;
-  * `--streamname -n` - logs will be printed from the last stream name found unless specified;
+  * `--region -r` - Cloud Watch Logs region;
   * `--timeformat -t` -	momentjs time format;
   * `--logformat -f` - logs generated from AWS Lambda are more readable if you set this option to "lambda";
   * `--interval -i` - interval between each log request;

-* `cwlogs` - shows a list of previously recorded cwlogs macros and prints data from the selected one to console

-* `cwlogs add [logGroupName] [region] [options]` - adds the specified parameters to the macro list
-  * `--streamname -n` - logs will be printed from the last stream name found unless specified;
-  * `--timeformat -t` -	momentjs time format;
-  * `--logformat -f` - logs generated from AWS Lambda are more readable if you set this option to "lambda";
-  * `--interval -i` -	interval between each log request;

-* `cwlogs remove` - removes the selected macro from the list

-* `cwlogs remove [logGroupName] [region] [options]` - removes the specified macro from the list
-  * `--streamname -n` - logs will be printed from the last stream name found unless specified;
-  * `--timeformat -t` - momentjs time format;
-  * `--logformat -f` - logs generated from AWS Lambda are more readable if you set this option to "lambda";
-  * `--interval -i` - interval between each log request;

-* `cwlogs configure` - setup cwlogs to sync your local configurations with a remote config file on AWS S3
+* `cwlogs configure` - setup cwlogs default settings such us region, timeformat, logformat and interval;